Vaitheeswaran

-Vaitheeswaran is a 2008 Indian Tamil-language supernatural action film written and directed by R. K. Vidyadharan in his debut.
+Vaitheeswaran (Note: Spelt onscreen as Vaithisvarran.) is a 2008 Indian Tamil-language supernatural action film written and directed by R. K. Vidyadharan in his debut.
 It stars R. Sarathkumar, Meghna Naidu and Pooja Gandhi, while Sayaji Shinde, Riyaz Khan, Vijayakumar, Santhanam, and Vinaya Prasad play supporting roles.
 The music was composed by Srikanth Deva, and the film was released on 14 March 2008.